fynrae/zalo-custom-reaction-PC/README.md

 ## How to use????

 1. Install NodeJS
-2. Run "npm install -g asar"
+2. Run "npm install -g asar" in cmd ( or PowerShell if you prefer )
 3. Run the latest script from release
 4. Let it take care of the rest and Enjoy!